On the structure of finitely generated subgroups of branch groups: Introduction

 The study of LERF property for branch groups was initiated by the second author and Wilson in~\cite{GrigorchukWilson03}.
 Further examples of branch groups with the LERF properties can be found in~\cite{Garrido16,FrancoeurLeemann20}.
 One of the motivations of the present work is to understand the structure of finitely generated subgroups in branch groups in view of better understanding the LERF property, the Ribes-Zalesskii property and more generally, the nature of subsets closed in the profinite topology, for this class of groups.

 \emph{Branch groups} are groups acting faithfully on a spherically homogeneous rooted tree in a fashion similar to the action of the full automorphism group of the tree, see Definition~\ref{defn:branch}.
 They constitute a class of residually finite groups with a rich subgroup structure which contains many exotic examples of groups including the first example of a group of intermediate growth, constructed by the second author in~\cite{Grigorchuk80} and now known as the \emph{(first) Grigorchuk group} (throughout the article this group will be denoted by $\Grig$; see Example~\ref{example:GrigorchukGroup} for a definition).
 Branch groups appear naturally as one of three types of \emph{just infinite groups} (see~\cite{Wilson} and~\cite{GrigorchukWilson03}), that is, infinite groups with only finite proper quotients.
 Many examples of branch groups can be found among self-similar groups.
 Recall that a group of automorphisms of a regular rooted tree is \emph{self-similar} if the sections of its elements to the subtrees rooted at vertices of the tree are again elements of this group, see Definition~\ref{defn:selfsim}.
-If moreover these sections are surjective, the group is said to be \emph{self-replicating}.
+If moreover the section maps are surjective for every vertex of the tree, the group is said to be \emph{self-replicating}.

 The lattice of subgroups in branch groups is being extensively studied.
 In particular, such questions as the \emph{congruence subgroup property} (see Remark~\ref{rem:CSP}) or the nature of maximal subgroups received considerable attention.
 Concerning the latter, Pervova showed~\cite{MR1841763} that the maximal subgroups of $\Grig$ are necessarily of finite index, moreover they are all of index 2 and hence are normal.
 Examples are known of branch groups with maximal subgroups of infinite index~\cite{MR2727305,MR3886188}, but these seem rather to be an exception, see~\cite{Francoeur2020}.
 In contrast, the variety of \emph{weakly maximal subgroups} (i.e., subgroups that are maximal among infinite index subgroups) is very rich in any branch group~\cite{MR3478865,Leemann20}.
 Under certain assumptions, weakly maximal subgroups, whether they are finitely generated or not, are closed in the profinite topology~\cite{GrigorchukLeemannNagnibeda21,FrancoeurLeemann20}.
 Another motivation for our work is to better understand weakly maximal subgroups in branch groups.